omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 to_rsmc([to local](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#to_local-output)): 0.
 Alice2 & Bob 60,
 [to remote](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#to_remote-output): 1.
 Bob 40.

-In revockable delivery(RD) branch, the `to_rsmc` output sends funds back to the owner of this commitment transaction and thus must be timelocked using (for example) sequence number =1000, and must has breach remedy(BR) transaction for Bob in the case that Alice broadcasts a revocked commitment transaction.
+In the revockable delivery(RD) branch, the `to_rsmc` output sends funds back to the owner of this commitment transaction and thus must be time-locked using (for example) sequence number =1000, and must have breach remedy(BR) transaction for Bob in the case that Alice broadcasts a revoked commitment transaction.

 The RD and BR are written in a redeem script, which locks the to_local output.
-Put the redeem script and the omni class C transaction together to constructe the commitment transaction:
+Put the redeem script and the omni class C transaction together to construct the commitment transaction:

 ### OMNI RSMC transaction construction